Busrara/Spam-Detection-ML/README.md

 - Convert the text data into numerical features using TF-IDF vectorization.

 ### 2. Handling Class Imbalance
-We use SMOTE (Synthetic Minority Over-sampling Technique) to balance the dataset by generating synthetic samples of the minority class (spam).
+I use SMOTE (Synthetic Minority Over-sampling Technique) to balance the dataset by generating synthetic samples of the minority class (spam).

 ### 3. Model Training
 - Random Forest Classifier: A powerful ensemble learning method.